 The Nursery and Reception learning environment is carefully set up to ensure that children can independently access materials, equipment and information that enable them to make excellent progress both inside and outside.
 We create opportunities for our children to be challenged in all seven areas of learning, through this stimulating and carefully planned curriculum.

 We recognise the importance of parents/carers as the children’s first educators and we work closely in conjunction with them, to enhance the learning opportunities we offer.
-Parents are invited to help in the classrooms and share any skills they possess with the children or to come in and read to the children, sometimes in their home language.

 Through careful observation and assessment of the children, we cater for their interests through the activities we offer.
 We aim to provide a varied and stimulating learning environment where every child is actively learning and engaged.